Sights in the Baltic resort of Binz on Rügen

 The Kurhaus - sights in the Baltic resort of Binz on Rügen

 On the way back to the promenade that shows Kurhaus from Binz auf Rügen at its best.
 With its two towers, the yellow and white painted facade and the arched windows, it almost looks like a castle as it rises behind the beach.
 It is quieter on the east side of the promenade.
 We meet fewer people here.
-Maybe because there are only a few Seasonal where you can take your coffee break or watch the strollers over a cocktail or a glass of beer.
+Maybe because there are only a few Coffees where you can take your coffee break or watch the strollers over a cocktail or a glass of beer.
 Instead, sandy paths always lead down to the beach.
 There, sun-seekers have made themselves comfortable in the beach chairs.
 You will find shelter from the wind that blows in from the Baltic Sea.

 Getting married in Binz - exceptional